 Noom’s coaching team is rapidly growing.
 In 2019, they started with 800 coaches.
 They had 2,000 by the end of the year.
 With new coaches starting every week around the globe, they stored all of Noom's onboarding, process, and product information in Guru.

 This allowed for continuous knowledge sharing and collaboration to decrease time looking for information, quickly ramp up new hires, and enable coaches to speak confidently about health policies to customers.

 Read about Noom's use of Guru.

 Get started with these Card Templates

-- Employee Handbook.
-Use this template to record your team’s employee handbook and make that information accessible for any employee.
+Employee Handbook.
+Use this template to record your team’s employee handbook and make that information accessible to any employee.

-Find more templates in the Guru Template Gallery
+Find more employee onboarding templates in the Guru Template Gallery.

 Take the Intro to New Hire Onboarding course at the Guru Academy.